grishick/pydantic-airtable/docs/getting-started/quickstart.md

 # Quick Start

-Get up and running with Pydantic AirTable in under 5 minutes.
+Get up and running with Pydantic Airtable in under 5 minutes.

 ---